 One of two wonderful Bebop megashows.
 I believe this was Uncle Cremation’s first gig.
 Flyer designed by Ron.

 This flyer was most likely designed by Rich Bruland, co-owner of Bebop Records & Fine Art.
-Bebop was located down the street from the Country Club (maybe it was called Rissmiller’s by then), so probably the Monks of Doom were playing there… Nice try, but probably not a large overlap in audience.
+Bebop was located down the street from the Country Club (maybe it was called Rissmiller’s by then), so probably the Clowns of Death were playing there… Nice try, but probably not a large overlap in audience.